 Wellcome Trust 4-year PhD Programme in Infection, Immunity and Inflammation

-This Programme involves a collaboration between the School of Clinical Medicine, the Cambridge Institute for Medical Research, the Department of Pathology, the Department of Veterinary Medicine, and the Department of Biochemistry.
+This Programme involves a collaboration between the University of Cambridge School of Clinical Medicine, the Cambridge Institute for Medical Research, the Department of Pathology, the Department of Veterinary Medicine, and the Department of Biochemistry.

-The first year of training involves 3 practical mini-projects selected by the students.
-These are offered by research laboratories involved in each of the Programme themes, as well as literature-driven in-depth analyses of topics of research relevant to the overall themes of the Programme.
-At the end of the first year, students are assessed formally for a Master degree on the basis of a portfolio of written and practical laboratory projects.
+The first year of training involves 3 practical mini-projects selected by the students as well as literature-driven in-depth analyses of research topics relevant to the overall themes of the Programme.
+At the end of the first year students choose a supervisor for their 3-year PhD project and write a research proposal.
+Before the 2nd academic year commences, students are formally assessed for a Master degree on the basis of their research proposal and a portfolio of written and practical laboratory projects.

 A starting stipend of approximately £19,919 per annum is offered.
-The studentships will include research costs, and tuition fees at the UK/EU rate.
+The studentships also include research consumables, a small travel allowance and College and University fees at the UK/EU rate.

 Students with, or expecting to attain, at least an upper second class honours degree are invited to apply.
 Funding to meet the additional fees for overseas students may be available.

-To apply please send the following to Claudia Allmendinger by email to firstname.lastname@example.org:
+To apply please send the following to Amanda Goldsmith by email to email@example.com

 - Your CV where you clearly state your 1st degree final grade.
 If you are an undergraduate please indicate the expected grade